All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 When Berberine May Not Be Worth the Risk

-For many GLP-1 patients, berberine simply is not necessary.
+For many GLP-1 patients, berberine simply isn't necessary.
 GLP-1 medications already provide substantial blood sugar management and weight loss.
 Adding berberine introduces additional variables without proportionate benefit for most patients.
 The people most likely to benefit are those with persistent blood sugar elevation despite optimal GLP-1 dosing, and only under medical guidance.

 Frequently Asked Questions